- What is keyword research?

 This idea page gives me 10 examples of great “Country Kitchen” pins.
 And as seen above, you can see key components of the pin (the image, title, description, board it’s pinned to, pinner, the website, and sometimes even the number of saves).

-Plus, you can click on any of the related topics and find an entirely new idea page with a whole library of new possible keywords!
+Plus, you can click on any of the related topics bubbles and find an entirely new idea page with a whole new library of possible keywords!

-But, If you have a hard time finding your keywords in the sitemap, later on in this post I’ll teach you an even easier way to find keywords and explore the top searches and related topics on idea pages.
+If you have a hard time finding your keywords in the sitemap, other methods later in this post will show you an even easier way to find keywords and explore the top searches and related topics on idea pages.

 4. Pinterest categories

 This next keyword research method may not work for everyone because it primarily targets the most popular niches on Pinterest.